 I think we now realize when we decided to go for it that day in Vancouver, it would be an adventure.
 That is for us, everything about the Outdoorsy experience — the vehicles, the users, their beautiful stories and unique experiences — is getting radically better.

-Writing this in July of 2016, it’s hard to believe that it’s been only 18 months since we started and those first lines of code were written.
+Writing this in January of 2017, it’s hard to believe that it’s been only 18 months since we started with the idea and then those first lines of code were written.
 It feels like yesterday, yet it feels like 5 years ago.